Pixailz/Exo/Python/Francisco/Othello/README.md

 ## TODO
 - sanitarize better (handle the case of "1a2b")
   - fix when grid_len more than 10
-- add statements if two point are surounded by other player
+- write return_pawn, plateau_rules function
-- write can_play and return_pawn plateau_rules function
+- colorize legal move